CICM/CicmWrapper/README.md

 ect...
 - Name the text file "pd.def" and add "EXPORT" at the first line
 - Tape : "lib /def:pd.def /OUT:pd.lib"

-You will have a pd.lib in the Pure Data installation folder and be able to compile.
+<p>You will have a pd.lib in the Pure Data installation folder and be able to compile.</p>

 ###### Linux projects :